Skip to main content

 Overview

-A slender, upright, short-lived perennial in the family Plantaginaceae, native to rocky slopes, walls, and disturbed ground in central and southern Italy.
-Plants form narrow clumps of wiry stems 24–36 inches (60–90 cm) tall clothed in whorls of narrow, linear, blue-green leaves 0.5–1.5 inches (1.5–4 cm) long.
-From early summer through fall, the upper portions of the stems bear dense, slender racemes of small snapdragon-like (two-lipped) flowers 0.5 inch (1.5 cm) long with a distinctive slender spur, in soft violet-purple with a white palate (throat).
-The overall effect is airy and delicate.
-Plants bloom almost continuously for 4–5 months with minimal deadheading.
-The white-flowered cultivar 'Alba' and pale pink 'Canon Went' are commonly grown.
-Self-seeds prolifically — often short-lived as individual plants (3–4 years) but self-maintaining in the garden.
+Linaria purpurea is a slender upright short-lived perennial in the plantain family (Plantaginaceae) native to rocky slopes, walls, and disturbed ground in central and southern Italy.
+Plants form narrow clumps of wiry stems 24-36 inches (60-90 cm) tall clothed in whorls of narrow linear blue-green leaves 0.5-1.5 inches (1.5-4 cm) long.
+From early summer through fall, the upper portions of the stems carry dense slender racemes of small snapdragon-like (two-lipped) flowers 0.5 inch (1.5 cm) long with a slender spur projecting from the back and a white palate (throat), in soft violet-purple.
+The spur, the two-lipped flower form, and the narrow blue-green whorled foliage together separate the species from most other garden perennials at a glance.
+The overall plant silhouette is airy and see-through — wiry stems carry visual weight without blocking plantings behind.
+Plants bloom almost continuously across a 20-week window with minimal deadheading.
+The white-flowered cultivar 'Alba' and pale pink 'Canon Went' are the common color variants.
+Self-seeds prolifically — individual plants are often short-lived (3-4 years) but garden populations self-maintain through seeding, which makes the species a colony-forming rather than clump-forming perennial in most settings.
 Naturalized in parts of North America, Australia, and the British Isles.

 Native Range

-Native to central and southern Italy, growing in rocky ground, old walls, cliff faces, and disturbed sites, typically in well-drained, calcareous soil in full sun.
+Linaria purpurea is native to central and southern Italy, growing in rocky ground, old walls, cliff faces, and disturbed sites, typically in well-drained calcareous soil in full sun.
 Widely naturalized in western and northern Europe, parts of North America, Australia, and New Zealand.

 Suggested Uses